 Gerald adapted without any major problems.
 Consistent staff were assigned to assist him and trained in non-confrontational approaches.
 If Gerald did not want to do something, no one tried to force him.
 The care plan noted the special nature of his needs, including facilitating his obsessions of continuous walking and shredding paper.
 Although Gerald did not bond or make friends with staff, he allowed them to provide most care.
-Gerald did not participate in group activities, but seemed content to watch other residents while walking or shredding.
+Gerald did not participate in group ential for misatures, there walking or shredding.
 He ate his meals in a quiet area of the n effective transition to facility care requires integration into the community environment of other residents and families.
 Residents with FTD are often more solitary, interacting less with other residents, and participate in group activities less often than residents living with Alzheimer's disease.
 Additionally, the person living with FTD may exhibit compulsive behaviors such as pacing or rummaging that-while intrusive or annoying to staff and other residents-help the person with FTD to soothe anxieties.